mfligiel/RNN-TGW-Test/README.md

 This repository contains materials for a simple model (an RNN, yes, not a transformer), making simplified word generation for the good wife.
 This version focuses mostly on using character level, rather than embedding level.

+__Note - this project was originally done in June of 2020; it is being uploaded late in 2021.__

 ## Problem Statement

 No problem statement here per se; rather the idea was to build a bot to amuse myself and friends.​